Special Major (at least 39 credits)

 Applying for the major and advising:

-The student will consult with Dr. Jeri Jaeger in Linguistics, and the undergraduate advisor for his/her language, and draw up a list of appropriate courses for this major.
+The student will consult with Dr. Jeff Good in Linguistics, and the undergraduate advisor for his/her language, and draw up a list of appropriate courses for this major.
 The student then applies to the Special Majors office (information below), filling out the forms for that office and securing letters of support from the two advisors.
-The Special Majors office then approves and administers the major; however, Dr. Jaeger and the language advisor remain the student's academic advisors.
+The Special Majors office then approves and administers the major; however, Dr. Good and the language advisor remain the student's academic advisors.

 DUGS, Linguistics Director,